russellgordon/ics3u-s1-2024-25/content/source-ics3u/shared/Concepts/Publisher-Subscriber Messaging Pattern.md

     // it changes
     var changeCount = 0

-    // Stores a channel to that we will subscribe to
+    // Stores a channel that we will subscribe to
     // and receive realtime updates from
     private var channel: RealtimeChannelV2?

     // MARK: Initializer(s)
     init() {

-        Logger.database.info("EnrollmentChangeNotifier: Initializer is starting.")
+        Logger.database.info("EnrollmentChangeNotifier: Initializer has completed.")

-        // Subscribe to changes
-        self.subscribe()

 	}

     // MARK: Function(s)
     func subscribe() {